CapacitorSet/box-js/README.md

 box.js
 ======

-An utility to analyze malicious JavaScript.
+An utility to analyze malicious JavaScript (**requires the latest version of Node**, at the moment 6.2.x).

 To execute it, put your sample file in `sample.js`, and run